metaplex-foundation/dao/mplx-grants.md

 # Proposals for $MPLX Grants from the Metaplex DAO

 The Metaplex DAO treasury includes $MPLX that may be used to help facilitate the continual growth of the Metaplex ecosystem.
 One way the DAO can help accomplish this goal is to grant $MPLX (or other assets available in its treasury, as the case may be) to ecosystem contributors that promote the adoption of the Metaplex Protocol and further integration of $MPLX functionality within the Protocol.
+All $MPLX tokens delivered via DAO grants will be locked for 1 year.

 If you have any questions about grant proposals or the submission process, please contact grants@metaplex.foundation.